-32. With regard to an AML/CFT regime for supervision of and compliance by Internet casinos, the Authorities have indicated that a new supervisory law for internet gambling has been submitted to the Advisory Council, but will be re-submitted as a result of the constitutional reform of October 2010.
-The recommendation remains not met.
+51. No updates were provided for this report to this Recommendation except for one of the recommended actions.
+With regard to an AML/CFT regime for supervision of and compliance by Internet casinos, the Authorities have indicated that a new supervisory law

+- for internet gambling has been submitted to the Advisory Council, but will be resubmitted as a result of the constitutional reform of October 2010.
+The recommendation remains not met. - 52.
 For the recommendation on the implementation of an effective supervisory regime by the FIU (MOT), the Authorities have noted that the FIU (MOT) has organized regular audits pursuant to the NORUT and the NOIS since January 2013.
 More specifically, during the period from January up to and including October 2013 a total of eight (8) audits were performed by the auditors of the FIU (MOT), five (5) of which were regular audits and there (3) of which were pilot audits.
 These audits were at three (3) Notaries at Law, two (2) Car dealers, two (2) Real Estate Agencies and one (1) Administrative Office.
 During June and July a total of five (5) off-site audits were performed.
 The FIU (MOT) has one more regular audit scheduled for this year at a Lawyer's Office.
 In accordance with the NORUT and NOIS the possibility exists for the examiner to instruct the DNFBP to correct any (correctable) deficiency that is encountered during an onsite audit.
 This has been done when / if necessary.
 A total of 675 entities / persons fall under the supervisory control of the FIU (MOT).
 While it is commendable that the FIU (MOT) has begun to implement its supervisory regime, given the large number of entities/persons which fall under the control of the FIU (MOT), the current level of supervision cannot be described as effective.
-This recommendation is partially met, to the extent that a supervisory regime has been implanted.
+This recommendation is partially met, to the extent that a supervisory regime has been implanted. - 53.
 With regard to the issue of additional resources to fulfill the FIU (MOT) supervisory role for DNFBPs, the Authorities have noted that the FIU's request to the Minister of Finance for additional human resources is being addressed.
-The recommendation remains not met.
-The issue with regard to the supervisory function of the CB re: R. 29 as it pertains to DNFBPs is reconciling the exercise of powers and the concerns with the effectiveness of the RBA programme as discussed above at R. 5.
+To his report, the FIU has started the procedure to employ new supervisors.
+The recommendation remains not met. - 54.
+The issue with regard to the supervisory function of the CB re: R. 29 as it pertains to DNFBPs is reconciling the exercise of powers and the concerns with the effectiveness of the RBA programme, as discussed above at R. 5.
 As noted in that discussion above it was felt that the requirement had only been partially met.